Regenerative Agriculture | A Portrait in Greece

 "In regenerative agriculture, the soil is of key importance," Sheila emphasises as we stroll through her fruit forest.
 She turns over one of the half-decayed pieces of wood scattered around the orange trees.
 "Our plantation may look messy, but it involves more work than you might think at first glance.
 For example, we prune more than is customary, in order to imitate the renewal cycle of a natural forest.
 We do leave all the woody material behind, as it creates habitats for small animals, insects and micro-organisms.
 This organic material is essential.
 The more lignin – a component of wood – there is in the soil, the more fungi will thrive.
 Those fungi and their mycelial networks help trees to absorb nutrients."

 It is precisely this soil that is a sore point in the south of Greece and in large parts of the Mediterranean.
 Increasing drought, erosion, wildfires and unsustainable farming methods are taking their toll.
 In many areas, especially in mountainous regions, the land is now so depleted that it can only be used to have sheep or goats graze on it.

 "Regenerative agriculture offers a new outlook for the recovery of these fragile soils," says Sheila Darmos.
-"There was a major forest fire in the nearby Parnos mountains in 2009.
+"There was a major forest fire in the nearby Parnis mountains in 2007.
 The vegetation there still hasn't recovered.
 This is largely due to the fact that farmers constantly keep vegetation short in order to make grazing possible.
 In the long term, this is very destructive, but that's where the money is, so it's still common practice.
 But here, trees are sprouting spontaneously."

 "Regenerative agriculture involves more work than you might think at first glance."
 Photo Credit: Toon Lambrechts